-The Ratio of Faculty to Administrative Personnel indicator uses information provided by school districts in the department's data collection of the "Certificated Staff Report".
-In the Certificated Staff Report, districts provide the department with information regarding each employee who holds a certificate issued by the State Board of Examiners, including an allocation of their time spent in each job description and total salary paid.
+The Ratio of Faculty to Administrative Personnel indicator uses information provided by school districts in the Certificated Staff Report.
+Districts provide the Department with information regarding each employee who holds a certificate issued by the State Board of Examiners, including an allocation of their time spent in each job description and total salary paid.
 The job code information provided was used to calculate the ratio of faculty staff to administrative personnel.
 Faculty includes both certificated instructional staff and educational support services positions.
-Instructional staff is those job codes for actual classroom instruction.
+Instructional staff includes those job codes for actual classroom instruction.
 Administrative staff calculations include the job codes for chief school administrator, assistant superintendents, school business administrator, principals, assistant principals, supervisors, coordinators, and directors.
 Non-certificated personnel such as aides or clerical support in each of the three categories are not included in the calculations.
-The ratio of faculty to administrative personnel indicator represents the total FTE for the above listed certificated positions defined as administrative.
+The ratio of faculty to administrative personnel indicator represents the total FTE for the above listed certificated positions defined as faculty divided by the total FTE for the above listed certificated positions defined as administrative.

-It should be noted that the Median Salary data contained in Indicators 16, 17 and 18 could not be directly crosswalked to the district's annual budget statement.
+It should be noted that the median salary data contained in Indicators 16, 17 and 18 cannot be crosswalked to the district's annual budget statement.
 The budget lines for salaries include amounts budgeted for certificated staff as well as amounts budgeted for substitute teachers and non-certificated staff members.
 Another difference that should be considered is that the budget amounts are estimates of dollars that will be needed for that year whereas the Certificated Staff Report data is for the actual employees of the district as of a point in time (October 15 of each year).